Algeria Passport Ranking

-The Algerian passport currently ranks at the 89th place according to the Guide visa index.
-It is considered to be on the lower end of passport rankings in the world.
+The Algerian passport currently ranks at the 89th place according to the Guide Passport Ranking Index.
+It is considered to be on the lower end of Passport Rankings in the world.
 Afghani passport holders have visa-free access to only 51 countries including Indonesia, Malaysia, Iran and Dominica.
 There are 175 destinations for which an Algerian passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is low on the overall worldwide mobility score.
 For major destinations such as USA and the European Union, Algerians require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The People’s Democratic Republic of Algeria is made of wilayas (provinces).
 It is located in North Africa in the Maghreb region.
 The nation borders Morocco, Mali, Mauritania, Libya, Niger and Tunisia.
 The most significant provinces are Alger, Sétif and Oran.
 The country has a total surface area of 2,381,741 square kilometers.
 The land is dominated by high plateaus and desert.
 Its climate is mostly arid to semiarid.

 The overall population is 43.9 million people making it the 9th largest country in Africa.
 The capital of the country is Algiers.
 It is also the most populous city with over 3 million people.
 The largest airport is Algiers Houari Boumediene Airport (ALG) with an approximately yearly passenger traffic of 7 million people.
 The airport is named after former president Houari Boumediene.
 It also hosts the national carrier Air Algérie and Tassili Airlines.